Follow our free guide to form an LLC in Colorado:

 Swyft Filings offers EIN services for small businesses in Colorado.
 Find more information here.

-Maintaining Your Colorado LLC
+Phase Two: Maintaining Your Colorado LLC

 Once you have filed and completed the beginning steps for forming your Colorado LLC, the following part of the process involves getting your company off the ground and functioning.
 Those next few steps are: